heMinger/SSC/summary/reviews.md

 *the absence of explicit 3D geometric information and incomplete observation pose large challenges to accurate geometry acquisition and reasonable hallucination in invisible regions*
 *Later studies [Li et al., 2023a] attempt to introduce depth information to augment query for reliable geometry prediction.*
 *But their results still struggle to hallucinate reasonable invisible regions without ensembling global semantic context*

+# NeRF

+## TPVFormer
+*They learn a continuous function that takes as input the 3D coordinate of a point and outputs the representation of this point [34, 35, 37].
+Compared with explicit representations like voxel and BEV, implicit representations usually share the advantage of arbitrary-resolution modeling and computation-efficient architectures.
+These advantages enable them to scale to larger and more complex scenes with more fine-grained descriptions*